-Concurrently, the corresponding liability relating to notes issued to noteholders will be derecognised, in accordance with the derecognition of financial liabilities accounting policy, as described elsewhere in the Accounting Policy disclosure note to the financial statements.
+Concurrently, the corresponding liability relating to notes issued to noteholders will be derecognised, in accordance with the derecognition of financial liabilities accounting policy.

-With regards redemption of EBRD notes, to be undertaken concurrent with the above processes, the accounting policy will mirror the recognition and derecognition of financial assets, as described elsewhere in the Accounting Policy disclosure note to the financial statements.
+With regards redemption of EBRD notes, to be undertaken concurrent with the above processes, the accounting policy will mirror the derecognition of financial assets.